Ayesha Curry Lies Back In A Blue Bikini In Vacation Photos

 Ayesha Curry put her flawless bikini body on show in a number of gorgeous new photos posted to social media this week.
-The beauty proudly put her curves and her impressive body confidence on full show as she posed in a blue two-piece while enjoying the sunshine with her husband, basketball superstar Steph Curry, somewhere tropical.
+The beauty proudly displayed her curves and her impressive body confidence as she posed in a blue two-piece while enjoying the sunshine with her husband, basketball superstar Steph Curry, somewhere tropical.

 The 30-year-old mom of three looked gorgeous as she flashed some skin in the new upload, which she shared with her 7.1 million followers on February 17.